filipesabella/CalcPad/README.md

 CalcPad is a different take on the calculator.

-Runs on mac, linux, and windows.
+Runs on linux and windows.

 ![screenshot](https://raw.githubusercontent.com/filipesabella/CalcPad/master/screenshot.png)